holonk/retail-calendar/README.md

 ### 53 week years

 Based on given configuration, a year may contain 53 weeks.
 This complicates comparing months to previous year.
 This case is handled specially based on given `restated` option.
-Number

 If `restated` is `true`